LauGasp/Kimera-RTABMap-SLAM-PioneerP3DX-SensorFusion/README.md

 This method includes several modules: **Kimera-VIO**, **Kimera-RPGO**, and **Kimera-Semantics**.
 Below are the steps to get these modules running on a single robot.

 #### Running the Kimera Docker Container

+The `docker pull laugasp/kimera_workspace:latest` is used to download the Docker image used.

 ```
 cd Docker/kimera_docker/docker
 docker start kimera_container